-A guide to problems, costs, maintenance and repair for your Audi TT
+A guide to repairs, service, and maintenance costs for your Audi TT

 Erratic turn signal operation can be a result of a failing turn signal flasher relay which will require replacement.